astral-duck/alignmint-frontend/documentation/pages/reports/03-CASH-FLOW-REPORT.md

   - 6001 - Reconciliation Discrepancies
   - 6004 - Ask My Accountant
   - Total Expenses
-- **Net Income/Loss:**
+- **Net Cash Flow:**
-  - Total Income - Total Expenses
+  - Net Cash Provided by (Used in) Operating Activities
+  - Net Increase (Decrease) in Cash
-  - Color-coded display
+  - Color-coded display (green for positive, red for negative)
 - **Drill-Down Feature:**
   - Click any line item to view transactions
   - Transaction detail sheet with: